duanegero/Chat-Bot-App/README.md

 ## Usage

-One the app is running, install and start both the <strong>socket server</strong> and the <strong>RESTful API backend</strong>.
+Once the app is running, install and start both the <strong>socket server</strong> and the <strong>RESTful API backend</strong>.
 The app will establish a WebSocket connection, allowing real-time communication between users and the chatbot.
 Users can send messages, receive instant responses, and perform CRUD operations through API requests.

 ## Features